kubernetes/enhancements/keps/sig-api-machinery/4420-retry-generate-name/README.md

 ###### How can this feature be enabled / disabled in a live cluster?

 - [x] Feature gate (also fill in values in `kep.yaml`)
-  - Feature gate name: NameGenerationRetries
+  - Feature gate name: RetryGenerateName
   - Components depending on the feature gate: kube-apiserver